-Research and development expenses increased by \$13.4 million, or 135.0% in the first quarter of fiscal 2015 as compared to the corresponding period of fiscal 2014.
-The increase in research and development expenses for the three months ended September 30, 2014 was primarily due to increased personnel costs due to increase in headcount of approximately 300 employees and higher occupancy costs due to additional facilities primarily in Salem, New Hampshire and Toronto, Canada, as a result of our acquisition of Enterasys in the second quarter of fiscal 2014.
+Research and development expenses increased by \$5.1 million, or 27.0% and increased by \$18.5 million or 64.2% for the three and six months ended December 31, 2014 as compared to the corresponding periods of fiscal 2014.
+The increases in research and development expenses were due to increased personnel costs of approximately 300 employees and higher occupancy costs of additional facilities, primarily in Salem New Hampshire and Toronto Canada, as a result of our acquisition of Enterasys on October 31, 2013.